vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 docker compose up -d
 ```

-Then connect to your IP or website name to do the basic Setup.
+Then connect to your IP or website name to do the basic Setup (sql user and db from .env, db host is wordpress_database)

 Install theme and Plugins as necessary